szcompressor/FZ-GPU/README.md

 # FZ-GPU: A Fast and High-Ratio Lossy Compressor for Scientific Data on GPUs

-This software is implemented and optimized based on the [cuSZ framework](https://github.com/szcompressor/cuSZ).
-Specifically, we modified cuSZ’s dual-quantization kernel in kernel/lorenzo_var.cuh and implement our bitshuffle and new lossless encode kernels in fz.cu.
-FZ-GPU performs compression and decompression together (we will provide options to do compression and decompression separately in the future).
+This software is implemented and optimized based on the [cuSZ](https://github.com/szcompressor/cuSZ) framework.
+Specifically, FZ-GPU modifies cuSZ's dual-quantization kernel and implements a fused kernel containing the bitshuffle operation and a new lossless encoder.
+Currently, FZ-GPU performs compression and decompression together, but we plan to provide options for performing compression and decompression separately in the future.

 (C) 2023 by Indiana University and Argonne National Laboratory.